ibm-cloud-docs/vpc/file_storage_vpc_mounthelper.md

 ## Stunnel secure connection for regional shares
 {: #fs-eit-stunnel-requirements}

-[New]{: tag-new}

 The utility installs stunnel on the compute host that's running a Linux OS.
 Stunnel needs a pem file.
 Because stunnel is used in client mode, you can use the pem that that comes with the distribution.

 ## Requirements
 {: #fs-eit-requirements}

-* For setting up secure connection with zonal file share, the [Metadata service](/docs/vpc?topic=vpc-imd-about) must be enabled on the virtual server instance.
+* For setting up a secure connection with zonal file share, the [Metadata service](/docs/vpc?topic=vpc-imd-about) must be enabled on the virtual server instance.
 If it is not enabled yet, follow the instructions for [enabling metadata in the console](/docs/vpc?topic=vpc-imd-configure-service&interface=ui#imd-enable-service-ui){: ui}[enabling metadata from the CLI](/docs/vpc?topic=vpc-imd-configure-service&interface=cli#imd-metadata-service-enable-cli){: cli}[enabling metadata from the API](/docs/vpc?topic=vpc-imd-configure-service&interface=api#imd-metadata-service-enable-api){: api} for virtual server instances or [enabling metadata in the console](/docs/vpc?topic=vpc-configure-metadata-service-bare-metal&interface=ui#metadata-enable-service-ui-bare-metal){: ui}[enabling metadata from the CLI](/docs/vpc?topic=vpc-configure-metadata-service-bare-metal&interface=cli#metadata-service-enable-cli-bare-metal){: cli}[enabling metadata from the API](/docs/vpc?topic=vpc-configure-metadata-service-bare-metal&interface=api#metadata-service-enable-api-bare-metal){: api} for bare metal servers.
 * The file share must have [security group access mode](/docs/vpc?topic=vpc-file-storage-vpc-about&interface=ui#fs-mount-access-mode), so the VPC's security access groups can be used to define which compute host can mount the share.
 * Data encryption in transit must be enabled for the mount target.
 * The compute host and the mount target must be members of the same [security group](/docs/vpc?topic=vpc-using-security-groups).